tkersey/pragma/README.md

 - The in-terminal view stays concise: stderr previews are capped at 4 KiB, and stdout continues to show only the final agent message.
 - Override the thresholds with `PRAGMA_SPILL_STDOUT` and `PRAGMA_SPILL_STDERR` (byte counts).
 Adjust history pruning with `PRAGMA_RUN_HISTORY` (defaults to the 20 most recent runs).
 - Use `--keep-run-artifacts` or `PRAGMA_KEEP_RUN=1` to retain logs even when nothing overflowed, e.g. for hand-off to another tool.
+- All numeric environment knobs must now be unsigned integers; invalid values trigger an immediate error instead of silently falling back to defaults.
+- Limit concurrent Codex processes by setting `PRAGMA_PARALLEL_LIMIT` (defaults to the detected CPU count, with a minimum of 4).
+Values less than 1 are rejected.

 ## Install via Homebrew Tap